Data Scientist, Shopify, Ottawa, Canada

 “There’s a huge opportunity to make a real difference in the world with the right people influencing new technologies.
 I love that by being able to code I can create products that can help people and make a difference.”

-After graduating from AUT in 2017, Racheal is now based in Canada where she is interning for Shopify.
+After graduating from AUT in 2017, Racheal is now based in Canada where she is working for Shopify.

 “I love that Shopify enables any entrepreneur to start their own e-commerce business, and I enjoy working on projects knowing that I’m helping our merchants grow their businesses.
 It’s a great environment to work and learn in.
 And I’ve had the opportunity to work on some super cool projects that are now live and being used by merchants, which has been really exciting.”